smithy-lang/smithy/docs/source/spec/mqtt.rst

 brace ("}").
-Each member name referenced in a label MUST case-sensitively correspond to a single member by name in the input structure of an operation that is targeted by both the :ref:`required-trait` and the :ref:`mqttTopicLabel-trait`.
+Each member name referenced in a label MUST case-sensitively correspond to a single member by name in the input structure of an operation that is targeted by both the :ref:`required-trait` and the :ref:`smithy.mqtt#topicLabel-trait`.
 The values of the corresponding members are substituted into the topic template at runtime to resolve the actual MQTT topic.